 Depending on whether you completed the FAFSA online at FAFSA.ed.gov or on paper, it can take up to two weeks to process your FAFSA and send you a Student Aid Report (SAR).

 One day after your FAFSA is processed, the schools listed on your FAFSA will receive the Institutional Student Information Record (ISIR) in electronic format.
 The ISIR contains the same information as the SAR, including your expected family contribution (EFC).

-This table summarizes the time it typically takes for a SAR to be received by the student, based on whether the FAFSA was filed online, whether the FAFSA was signed electronically with a Federal Student Aid Personal Identification Number (PIN) and whether the student provided an email address on the FAFSA.
-If the student did not provide an email address on the FAFSA or the email bounces, a paper SAR will be mailed to the student's home address listed on the FAFSA.
+This table shows the time it typically takes to receive your SAR, based on whether you filed the FAFSA online, whether you signed the FAFSA electronically with an FSA ID, and whether you provided a valid email address on the FAFSA.
+If you didn’t provide an email address on the FAFSA or the email bounces (undelivered), a paper SAR will be mailed to the home address listed on your FAFSA.

 |Yes||Yes||Yes||3-5 days||Link by email|

 |No||No||No||3 weeks||Paper by mail|